withfig/fig/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug
+about: Report a bug that is not covered by one of the other templates below
 title: "[BUG]"
-labels: ''
+labels: 'bug'
 assignees: ''

 ---